robinvalk/esp8266-moisture-sensor/README.md

     - Graphite (from pencils?)
     - Cheap Aliexpress
 - Current delivery to Cathodes
     - Need to turnoff the current to the cathodes to limit the ocidation.
 Even with graphite it's still good practice.
-This is possible using a transistor.
+This should be easily possible using a transistor.

 ## Resources used